richorama/richorama.github.io/_posts/2016-05-19-orleans-hello-world-2016-edition.md

 }
 {% endhighlight %}

 Note previously the initialisation required a config file.
-This is being phased out in favour of programmatic onfiguration (see `ClientConfiguration.LocalhostSilo()`).
+This is being phased out in favour of programmatic configuration (see `ClientConfiguration.LocalhostSilo()`).

 ## Creating the server